 7. Have A Growth Mindset

-When you’re In The Black, the key word is YET.
+However when you’re in a growth mindset, the key word is YET.
 ‘I can’t do that YET...’
+Like fire, a growth mindset will help us grow and change if fed correctly.
 Whilst we don’t deny that we have a base level of natural ability (what is handed to us,) it recognises our capacity to move beyond our current capabilities.
+The fire in this case is fed by possibility, and this is created through our thoughts and our actions.

-The more we recognise when we’re In The Red with regard to a goal, the more quickly we can make a U-turn and get ourselves back Into The Black and to a place where we can achieve our goals.
+The more we recognise when we’re in a fixed mindset regarding a goal, the more quickly we can make a U-turn and get ourselves back into a place of growth where we can achieve our goals.
 As C.S.
 Lewis said, ‘You can’t go back and change the beginning, but you can start where you are and change the ending.’

 8. Have A Goal, But Be Adaptable About How You Get There